rollup/rollup/docs/00-introduction.md

 Developing software is usually easier if you break your project into smaller separate pieces, since that often removes unexpected interactions and dramatically reduces the complexity of the problems you'll need to solve, and simply writing smaller projects in the first place [isn't necessarily the answer](https://medium.com/@Rich_Harris/small-modules-it-s-not-quite-that-simple-3ca532d65de4).
 Unfortunately, JavaScript has not historically included this capability as a core feature in the language.

 This finally changed with the ES6 revision of JavaScript, which includes a syntax for importing and exporting functions and data so they can be shared between separate scripts.
 The specification is now fixed, but it is only implemented in modern browsers and not finalised in Node.js.
 Rollup allows you to write your code using the new module system, and will then compile it back down to existing supported formats such as CommonJS modules, AMD modules, and IIFE-style scripts.
-This means that you get to *write future-proof code*, and you also get the tremendous benefits of...
+This means that you get to *write future-proof code*, and you also get the tremendous benefits of…

 ### Tree-Shaking